-- 1) Projects will undergo credit underwriting to assess (in part) the credit worthiness of the developer, right sizing of State/County/Municipal funding and the viability of the project. - 2) Costs associated with credit underwriting will be paid for by the developer and third party credit underwriters will be procured by the County. - 3) In instances where non-County funding for projects require credit underwriting, unified credit underwriting will be considered on a case-by-case basis. - 4) A Third Party cost certification must be submitted by the developer and approved by DHED on all Bond funded for-sale units, prior to the start of construction.
+- 1) Projects will undergo credit underwriting to assess (in part) the credit worthiness of the developer, right sizing of State/County/Municipal funding and the viability of the project.
+The underwriting report will consist of an initial PLR and a subsequent Compete Underwriting Report (CUR), provided prior to closing. - a) The PLR will be used to identify any outstanding issues and to assist in defining the comprehensive loan term sheet, as well as provide information to the BCC for final approval of the project. - b) The CUR will be used as a final report to confirm all costs, financing, and other project details prior to closing. - 2) Credit underwriting will not be required on for-sale projects consisting of no more than 50 units. - 3) Costs associated with credit underwriting will be paid for by the developer and third party credit underwriters will be procured by the County. - 4) In instances where non-County funding for projects require credit underwriting, unified credit underwriting will be considered on a case-by-case basis. - 1) A Third Party cost certification must be submitted by the developer and approved by DHED on all Bond funded for-sale units, prior to the start of construction.

-G) Compliance and Monitoring Report
+G) Compliance and Monitoring Reports

-- 1) Annual audited financial statements will be required from developers regarding projects funded with County bond financing, with the first audit period to correspond with the first year after the project has received its certificate of occupancy (CO). - 2) Project owners must submit a compliance report on the utilization of restricted units by project to the County on an annual basis or upon request.
-The County or a third-party monitor will conduct periodic monitoring of projects for compliance with all programmatic requirements, including physical inspections and property management review. - 3) Annual monitoring fee for rental projects will be \$2,500 (or as amended).
+- 1) Annual audited financial statements will be required from developers regarding projects funded with County bond financing, with the first audit period to correspond with the first year after the project has received its certificate of occupancy (CO).

+- 2) Project owners must submit a compliance report on the utilization of restricted units by project to the County on an annual basis or upon request.
+The County or a third-party monitor will conduct periodic monitoring of projects for compliance with all programmatic requirements, including physical inspections and property management review.

+- 3) Annual monitoring fee for rental projects will be \$2,500 (or as amended).

-H) Ranking / Scoring Criteria (may include, but not be limited to the following)
+- H) Ranking / Scoring Criteria (may include, but not be limited to the following)

 - 1) Rental Unit Projects

 - a) Qualifications and Experience

 - b) Readiness to Proceed / Project Schedule

 - c) Leveraging

 - d) Very-low Income Targeting (50% AMI and below units for affordable housing projects)

 - e) Quality of Proposed Project

 - f) Financial Viability

 - g) Rental Affordability

 - h) Green Building and Sustainability

--) Percentage of affordable/workforce housing units
+- i) Percentage of affordable/workforce housing units

-- 2) For Sale Unit Projects
+2) For Sale Unit Projects

 - a) Qualifications and Experience

 - b) Readiness to Proceed / Project Schedule

 - c) Financial Viability

 - d) Leveraging

 - e) Quality of Proposed Project